Sanaxen/stylegan_app/README.md

 <img src="./images/stylegan_example1.gif">

+## It can run on windows 10
+## You don't need python or tensorflow.
+I am using this one: https://github.com/podgorskiy/StyleGANCpp
-I've made [stylegan](https://github.com/podgorskiy/StyleGANCpp) a little easier to use.
+Excellent!I've made [StyleGANCpp](https://github.com/podgorskiy/StyleGANCpp) a little easier to use.

-Overwrite the main.cpp in this repository with the main.cpp in StyleGANCpp and build it.
+Overwrite the main.cpp in this repository with the main.cpp in [StyleGANCpp](https://github.com/podgorskiy/StyleGANCpp)  and build it.

 ---